ApiLogicServer/Docs/docs/index.md

     ApiLogicServer create --db_url=sqlite:///sample_db.sqlite --project_name=ApiLogicProject
     ```

+    &nbsp;

-    That creates a project you can open in your IDE:
+    That command creates a standard project you can open in your IDE:

     ![Created Project](images/nutshell/project-created.png)